devtron-labs/devtron/docs/user-guide/security-features.md

 To access security vulnerability details during image deployment in Devtron, follow these steps:

-1. Click **Show source info** option for the desired image during the deployment process.
+1. Click **Show Source Info** option for the desired image during the deployment process.
 2. Navigate to the `Security` tab.

 ![Figure 5: Vulnerability Details](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/new/show-vulnerabilities-before-deployment.jpg)